-Teaching project: individually or in pairs, students have to prepare two 90 minute-lesson plans using literature (Pride and Prejudice and Zombies and a text of their own selection respectively) to teach any of the MEP's content targets.
-They also need to prepare all the materials they will use as if the lesson plan were to be executed in a real synchronic or asynchronic class environment.
+Teaching project: in groups, students have to prepare two 90 minute-lesson plans using the modified version of Pride and Prejudice (Jane Austen's Pride and prejudice) and a text of their own selection respectively) to teach any of the MEP's content targets.
+They also need to prepare all the materials they will use to be executed in class.
 Therefore, if possible, it is necessary to coordinate with the teacher the corresponding permission with the institution and teacher(s) in which the class will be held.
-An evaluation form with detailed description of the aspects to be evaluated will be discussed within the first two weeks of class.
+If permissions are not granted, each group may be asked to develop the main task in class if time allows.